 Curriculum and Requirements

 The concentration in scientific computing requires a total of 3 units of Kenyon coursework.
-MATH 118/SCMP 118 Introduction to Computer Science (.5 unit) serves as a foundation course for the program, introducing students to programming and other essential ideas of computer science.
-However, many students already have programming experiences before they come to Kenyon.
-Such students may substitute an appropriate intermediate course to fulfill the program requirements.
+SCMP 118 Introduction to Computer Science (.5 unit) serves as a foundation course for the program, introducing students to programming and other essential ideas of computer science.

-Since computational methods are of increasing importance in every scientific discipline, students in the scientific computing program will take at least 1 unit of "contributory" courses in one or more scientific disciplines.
-Contributory courses have been identified in chemistry, economics, mathematics, and physics (see list below).
-In these courses, computational methods form an essential means for attacking scientific problems of various kinds.
+Contributory courses have been identified in biology, chemistry, economics, environmental studies, mathematics, political science, and physics (see list below).
+In these courses, computational methods form an essential means for attacking problems of various kinds.

-Students in the concentration will also take at least 1 unit of "intermediate" scientific computing courses.
+Students in the concentration will also take at least 0.5 units of "intermediate" scientific computing courses.
 These courses have computational methods as their main focus and develop these methods extensively.

 In addition to regular courses that are identified as "contributory" or "intermediate," particular special-topics courses or independent studies in various departments may qualify in one of these two categories.
 Students who wish to credit such a course toward the concentration in scientific computing should contact the program director at the earliest possible date.